Barnes' Venue an event center for all occasions

 Barnes said the Venue on Water Street is a “place where people could make memories.”

 Barnes enjoys spending time and traveling with her husband, who is a retired anesthesiologist.
-Barnes has a deep appreciation for traveling and culture, and is pretty fluent in multiple languages including Italian, French, Spanish and Russian.
+Barnes has a deep appreciation for traveling and culture, and studied multiple languages including Italian, French, Spanish and Russian when she studied to become an interpreter at the United Nations.

 For more information about the Venue on Water Street, call (252) 484-8414 or visit its website, https://venueonwaterstreet.com/, the Venue on Water Street Facebook page or its Instagram.